Skip to main content

 ✓✓ = strongest in category · ✗ = not available · *N/A = Wi-Fi-only apps do not trigger false positives in the same way as sensor-based apps.
 Data verified May 2026.

-No single Android app in our test matched the combined detection coverage of NoSpy on iOS.
+No single Android hidden camera detector app in our test matched the combined detection coverage of NoSpy on iOS.
 The closest equivalent — and the setup we recommend to Android users — is Glint Finder paired with Fing.
-Glint Finder handles optical lens detection (the most reliable method for cameras that emit no IR and aren’t on any Wi-Fi network), while Fing handles the network audit that catches streaming cameras.
-Between them, they cover three of the four threat types: lens reflection, Wi-Fi-connected devices, and passive camera identification by network fingerprint.
-The gap is magnetic detection: Android’s magnetometer API is available, but no high-quality free app on the platform applies it as reliably as NoSpy does.
-If magnetic coverage matters to you, the JMDHKK K18 physical detector (around £35) is a practical supplement.
+Glint Finder handles optical lens detection (the most reliable method for spy cameras that emit no IR and aren’t on any Wi-Fi network), while Fing handles the network audit that catches wireless streaming cameras.
+Between them, they cover three of the four threat types: lens reflection, Wi-Fi-connected spy devices, and passive camera identification by network fingerprint.
+The gap is magnetic detection: Android’s magnetometer API is available, but no high-quality free app on the platform applies it as reliably as NoSpy does on iOS.
+If magnetic coverage matters to you, the JMDHKK K18 physical detector (around £35) is a practical supplement for detecting hidden cameras in rental properties and hotel rooms.

 Running both apps takes roughly the same time as a single NoSpy sweep.
 Start with Fing immediately on arrival while still connected to the room’s Wi-Fi; screenshot the device list.
-Then darken the room and run Glint Finder’s slow optical sweep across high-risk surfaces.
-The two-app approach adds no cost — both are free — but requires switching between interfaces, which is why it scores lower than the unified NoSpy experience for iOS users.
+Then darken the room and run Glint Finder’s slow optical sweep across high-risk surfaces to scan for hidden cameras using camera lens reflection.
+The two-app approach adds no cost — both are free — but requires switching between interfaces, which is why it scores lower than the unified NoSpy experience for iOS users seeking the best hidden camera finder solution.

 Detection method iOS (single app) Android (two-app combo) Coverage gap?